apify/apify-docs/sources/platform/actors/development/actor_definition/dataset_schema/validation.md

 :::important

-The `$schema` line is important and must be exactly this value or it must be omitted:
+Dataset schema needs to be a valid JSON schema draft-07, so the `$schema` line is important and must be exactly this value or it must be omitted:

 `"$schema": "http://json-schema.org/draft-07/schema#"`